-The Norfolk Harbor project is a single purpose deep draft navigation project located in Hampton Roads, a 25 square mile natural harbor serving the port facilities in the cities of Norfolk, Newport News, Portsmouth, Chesapeake, and Hampton in southeastern Virginia.
+The Norfolk Harbor project is a multipurpose deep draft navigation project located in Hampton Roads, a 25 square mile natural harbor serving the port facilities in the cities of Norfolk, Newport News, Portsmouth, Chesapeake, and Hampton in southeastern Virginia.
 Since its authorization in 1986, the project has been constructed in separable elements based on the needs of the port community and the financial capability of the non-Federal sponsor.
-The 50 Foot Outbound Element was completed in 1989; the 50 Foot Anchorage in 1999; and 50 Foot Inbound Element in 2007.
-The project is authorized for a system of two-way, full-width channels to a depth of 55 feet in the Norfolk Harbor and Thimble Shoal Channels and 57 feet in the Atlantic Ocean Channel.
+The -50 Foot Outbound Element was completed in 1989; the -50 Foot Anchorage in 1999; and -50 Foot Inbound Element in 2007.
+The project is authorized for a system of two-way, full-width channels to a depth of -55 feet in the Norfolk Harbor and TSC and -57 feet in the AOC.